Overview

 Fragments

-There are two ways to create fragments in UIX.
+Fragments represent a minimal document object that has no parent.
+There are two ways to use fragments within UIX.

 DocumentFragments